opsgility/copilot/govcopilot/3_Collaborate_with_Teams.md

 Your team needs additional data support for the comprehensive analysis.

-1. Return to Teams and post a new message about analytical resources:
+1. Return to Teams and post a new message in your created Team about analytical resources:

     ```
     For our enhanced auction analysis, we'll need access to historical auction databases, international comparison data, and econometric software licenses.
 Can our research support team help coordinate these resources?
 We also need the latest broadband deployment data for market context analysis.